Georgekhang74/Home-Network/README.md

 <br><br>

 - I configured a switchport to allow myself into the pfsense web ui
-  - This is redundant because I can get in with multiple other IP addresses however, I wanted a managent port.
+  - This is redundant because I can get in with multiple other IP addresses however, I wanted a management port.
 ---

 ## 📡 Omada Controller Configuration